TurlanNk/qa-portfolio/Web-Testing-Project/Web-Testing-Project/Test-Cases.md

 ---

-## Simple Test Cases

-### TC-01: Successful Registration
+## TC-01: Successful Registration with Valid Data
-Steps:
+**Precondition:** User is not registered.
+Registration page is available.

+**Steps:**
-1. Open registration page.
+1. Open the Registration page.
-2. Enter valid email and password.
+2. Enter a valid email.
+3. Enter a valid password that meets requirements.
-3. Click "Register".
+4. Click "Register".

-Expected:
+**Expected Result:**
 User account is created successfully.
-Confirmation message is displayed.
+User sees confirmation message and/or is redirected to a welcome/dashboard page.

 ---

-### TC-02: Registration with Empty Fields
+## TC-02: Registration Validation for Empty Required Fields
-Steps:
+**Precondition:** Registration page is available.

+**Steps:**
-1. Open registration page.
+1. Open the Registration page.
 2. Leave required fields empty.
 3. Click "Register".

-Expected:
-Validation error message is displayed.
+**Expected Result:**
+Validation messages are displayed for required fields.
+Account is not created.

 ---

-### TC-03: Login with Valid Credentials
+## TC-03: Registration with Invalid Email Format
-Precondition: User account exists.

-Steps:
+**Precondition:** Registration page is available.

+**Steps:**
-1. Open login page.
+1. Open the Registration page.
+2. Enter an invalid email (e.g., `testmail.com`).
-2. Enter valid email and password.
+3. Enter a valid password.
-3. Click "Login".
+4. Click "Register".

-Expected:
-User is logged in and redirected to dashboard.
+**Expected Result:**
+Email validation error is displayed.
+Account is not created.

 ---

-### TC-04: Login with Invalid Password
+## TC-04: Registration with Existing Email
-Steps:
+**Precondition:** An account with the email already exists.

+**Steps:**
-1. Open login page.
+1. Open the Registration page.
-2. Enter valid email.
+2. Enter an existing email.
-3. Enter incorrect password.
+3. Enter a valid password.
-4. Click "Login".
+4. Click "Register".

-Expected:
-Error message is displayed.
-User is not logged in.
+**Expected Result:**
+System shows message that email is already in use (or similar).
+Account is not created.

 ---

-### TC-05: Logout
-Precondition: User is logged in.

-Steps:
-1. Click "Logout".

-Expected:
-User is logged out.
-Login page is displayed.

----

-### TC-06: Access Protected Page Without Login
-Steps:
-1. Open protected URL (e.g., /profile).

-Expected:
-User is redirected to login page.

----

-### TC-07: Password Masking
-Steps:
-1. Open login page.
-2. Enter any password.

-Expected:
-Password characters are masked.

----

-## Detailed Test Cases (Enhanced Examples)

-### TC-08: Login with Valid Credentials (Detailed)
+## TC-05: Login with Valid Credentials

-Priority: High
-Environment: Windows 10, Chrome (latest)
-Precondition: User account exists.
+**Precondition:** User account exists.

-Test Data:
-- Email: existing@mail.com
-- Password: Qwerty123!

-Steps:
+**Steps:**
-1. Open login page.
+1. Open the Login page.
 2. Enter valid email.
 3. Enter valid password.
 4. Click "Login".

-Expected:
-User is successfully logged in.
-User dashboard is displayed.

-Actual:
+**Expected Result:**
-User redirected to dashboard successfully.
+User is logged in successfully and redirected to dashboard/home page.
+User session is created.

-Status:
-Pass

 ---

-### TC-09: Login with Invalid Password (Detailed)
+## TC-06: Login with Invalid Password

-Priority: High
-Environment: Windows 10, Chrome (latest)
-Precondition: User account exists.
+**Precondition:** User account exists.

-Test Data:
-- Email: existing@mail.com
-- Password: wrongPassword123

-Steps:
+**Steps:**
-1. Open login page.
+1. Open the Login page.
 2. Enter valid email.
-3. Enter incorrect password.
+3. Enter an incorrect password.
 4. Click "Login".

-Expected:
-Error message "Invalid credentials" is displayed.
-User is not logged in.

-Actual:
+**Expected Result:**
-Error message "Invalid credentials" is displayed.
-User remains on login page.
+Error message is displayed (e.g., "Invalid credentials").
+User is not logged in and remains on the login page.

-Status:
-Pass

 ---

-### TC-10: Login Error Message Not Displayed (Fail Example)

-Priority: High
-Environment: Windows 10, Chrome (latest)
-Precondition: User account exists.

-Test Data:
-- Email: existing@mail.com
-- Password: wrongPassword123

-Steps:
+## TC-07: Login Form Validation for Empty Fields
+**Precondition:** Login page is available.

+**Steps:**
-1. Open login page.
+1. Open the Login page.
-2. Enter valid email.
-3. Enter incorrect password.
+2. Leave email and password empty.
-4. Click "Login".
+3. Click "Login".

-Expected:
-Error message should be displayed.

-Actual:
-No error message is displayed after clicking "Login".

-Status:
-Fail
+**Expected Result:**
+Validation messages are displayed for required fields.
+No authorization request is completed successfully.

+---

+## TC-08: Password Field Masking on Login Page
+**Precondition:** Login page is available.

+**Steps:**
+1. Open the Login page.
+2. Click the password field.
+3. Type any password value.

+**Expected Result:**
+Password characters are masked (displayed as dots/asterisks).
+Typed value is not visible.

+---

+## TC-09: Logout Ends User Session
+**Precondition:** User is logged in and can access a protected page (e.g., profile/settings).

+**Steps:**
+1. Click "Logout".
+2. Try to open a protected page via direct URL (e.g., `/profile`).

+**Expected Result:**
+User is logged out.
+Protected page is not accessible; user is redirected to Login page or sees access denied message.

+---

+## TC-10: Access Control for Protected Page Without Login
+**Precondition:** User is logged out.

+**Steps:**
+1. Open a protected page via direct URL (e.g., `/profile` or `/account`).

+**Expected Result:**
+System blocks access for unauthenticated users and redirects to Login page (or shows access denied).
+No protected data is shown.